rbsquires/CSU-Capstone-Project/docs/OBD-II Defense Documentation.md

 - <a href="https://en.wikipedia.org/wiki/OBD-II_PIDs" target="_blank">OBD-II PIDs</a>

 ### ELM 327 BLE:
 &emsp;&emsp;Bridging the gap between the user's device and the vehicle's OBD-II port is the ELM 327 microcontroller, developed by *ELM Electronics*.
 This microcontroller is built into most OBD-II BLE devices and is used to pass data between the application and the vehicle.
-The ELM 327 allows the user to send AT commands to configure the BLE device, as well as communicate with the vehicle's Engine Control Unit (ECU).
+The ELM 327 allows the user to send AT commands to configure the BLE device, as well as communicate with the vehicle's Electronic Control Unit (ECU).
 The microcontroller also allows for protocol specific commands and a wide range of setting adjustments to suit the user's needs.
 Below is a detailed breakdown of ELM 327 microcontrollers from the manufacturer:

 - <a href="https://www.elmelectronics.com/DSheets/ELM327DSH.pdf" target="_blank">*ELM 327 OBD to RS232 Interpreter*</a>